Bloc Montreal

 The Bloc Montreal (Bloc Montréal) is a provincial political party in Quebec.
 It represents the interests of Montreal residents.
 The party ran thirteen candidates in the Greater Montreal Area during the 2022 Quebec general election.

 Policies

 Bloc Montreal leader Balarama Holness has indicated that the party supports the idea of Montreal being a bilingual city state.

-Election Results
+Election results

 2022 Quebec general elections

-Bloc Montreal has gotten 7,744 votes in the 2022 Quebec general election, with a share of 0.2%.
-All thirteen candidates have lost, meaning that Bloc Montreal hasn't won a seat in this election.
+Bloc Montreal received 7,744 votes in the 2022 Quebec general election, with a share of 0.2%.